Getting Started

 2. Enter your developer name/alias

-3. Choose hook scope (global or project-specific)
+3. Choose tracking scope (global or project-specific)

 Once initialized, tracking is automatic.
 Every time you complete a task with Claude Code, Codeusage sends the metadata to your dashboard.